Your help will make a difference and provide a lasting legacy for generations to come.

 Sort Code: 16-01-09

-Please remeber to add your name to the standing order instruction.
+Please remember to add your name to the standing order instruction.

 The College must raise signifcant sums to fund and maintain our buildings.
 There is little or no state capital funding for voluntary aided schools like ours.
 Over £16 million pounds has been raised largely by the Diocese of Westminster and the RC Diocese of Southwark.
-The Sports Hall was completed in autumn 2019 funded by an interest-free loan of £1.2 million. £700,000 has already been raised and we need help to raise the balance of £500,000.
+The Sports Hall was completed in autumn 2019 funded by an interest-free loan of £1.2 million.
+Over £900,000 has already been raised and we need help to raise the balance.
 This is a big sum but we should consider that the hundreds of Catholic schools, churches, nursing homes and other institutions in London exist largely because of the generosity and committment of the Catholic community and others over many generations.